rushikesh097/Engineering_Notes_App/README.md

 ## General Information
 - Provide general information about your project here.
 - We created a platform for notes of any Engineering subject at one click.
-- What is the purpose of your project?
-- Why did you undertake it?
+- This is a very Helpfull application for students
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->